suleymangunel/ESP32S3-WebSrv-LED/README.md

 - Wi-Fi connectivity via ESP-IDF
 - Fully compatible with ESP-IDF 5.5+

-Overview
+Overview:
-When you flash the firmware:
+When you flash the firmware
 - The ESP32-S3 connects to your Wi-Fi network.
 - LVGL initializes and displays a UI using your custom TTF font.
 - Touch events are read from the XPT2046 controller and displayed.
 - The WS2812 LED changes state when you touch or send HTTP requests.
 - You can open the device IP (e.g. http://192.168.1.42/) and interact remotely.
 It’s a small but complete example of embedded HMI + IoT design.

 Hardware Setup:
 - Component	Interface	Description